Back to all blogs

 The city is one of the hottest and driest areas in Sri Lanka outside of the monsoon months.

-Here the weather is divided into two obviously contrasting periods, the almost never-ending dry season and, conversely, the experts say, A short but intense monsoon season .
+Here, the primary Trincomalee season patterns are divided into two distinctly contrasting periods: the almost never-ending dry season and a short but intense monsoon season.

 The Two Main Seasons of the East Coast